 Put your name and address on textbooks — inside the cover and on an inside page or two.
 Engrave a personal code on items that might interest a thief — televisions, phones, radios, cameras, computers, appliances, sports equipment, bicycles, and anything else that’s portable and valuable.

-Record pertinent information on valuable items like description, make, model serial numbers, personally applied codes, value, and any distinguishing marks or features that would help identify the item.
+Record pertinent information on valuable items like description, make, model, serial numbers, personally applied codes, value, and any distinguishing marks or features that would help to identify the item.
 Keep this document in a safe place, away from the valuables themselves.
 If property is stolen, your written inventory helps provide a detailed description of what’s missing, and if the property is recovered, the police can identify the owner by the engraved code or other distinguishing features.

 Be a little suspicious.

 You may know your neighbors in your residence hall or apartment building are fellow students, but what else do you know about them?
 Until you know them well enough to be friends, don’t take chances.

 - Don’t lend your keys, student ID, driver’s license, or meal ticket to anyone.